Is Playa del Carmen Safe? Top Playa del Carmen Safety Tips for 2025

 Many of the taxi drivers are friendly and are just trying to make a living but there are also not-so-friendly taxi drivers that give them a bad name.

-I’ve also heard one too many stories of bad things happening–like kidnapping and thefts at knife point.
-So I just never really feel comfortable taking a taxi alone if I can avoid it.
+I’ve also heard a few stories of bad things happeningβlike kidnapping and thefts at knife point.

 If you do take a taxi, be sure to follow these safety tips: